andrewwang247/radix-tree/README.md

 ### Iteration

-The tree supports bidirectional iterators (of regular or const variety) that traverse the stored keys in alphabetical order.
+The tree supports constant bidirectional iterators that traverse the stored keys in alphabetical order.
+Furthermore, using the `begin` and `end` overloads with the `prefix` parameter, it's possible to traverse the range of keys that have the given prefix.

 ### Operators